The Best Supplements for Immune Support

 - Garlic and ginger: These tried-and-true superfoods help support your immune response, thanks to natural bioactive compounds.
 Add extra garlic to your soup, sip ginger tea or get the best of both worlds when you make a big batch of Cardamom Ginger Bone Marrow Broth.

 - Turmeric: You’ve probably seen this vibrant root in curries and golden milk, but the real star of the show is turmeric’s active compound: curcumin.
 This compound works to support a healthy inflammation response and helps regulate your immune system.
+Get it in sugar-free Bulletproof Turmeric Gummies.

 - Colorful vegetables: If immune benefits are what you’re after, load your plate with the green stuff.
 And the orange stuff.
 Actually, eating a variety of brightly colored vegetables will help your body get plenty of good-for-you vitamins and minerals, like vitamin C in citrus fruits, glutathione in brussels sprouts and zinc in dark leafy greens.